OpenRockets/web-dev-error-solutions/errors/javascript/css-challenge-responsive-navigation-bar-with-a-subtle-hover-effect/README.md

 # 🐞 CSS Challenge:  Responsive Navigation Bar with a Subtle Hover Effect

-This challenge focuses on creating a responsive navigation bar using CSS (specifically CSS3) that smoothly adapts to different screen sizes and includes a subtle hover effect on menu items.
-We'll avoid JavaScript for this purely CSS solution.
+This challenge focuses on creating a responsive navigation bar using CSS (specifically CSS3) that features a subtle hover effect on the navigation links.
+We'll achieve responsiveness using media queries, and the hover effect will be created using transitions and subtle background changes.
+This example avoids the use of JavaScript for simplicity.

-**Description of the Styling:**
+## Styling Description

-The navigation bar will be a horizontal bar at the top of the page.
-On larger screens, the menu items will be displayed inline.
-On smaller screens (mobile), the menu will collapse into a hamburger menu icon, revealing the menu items on click.
-Each menu item will have a subtle background color change on hover.
+The navigation bar will be a horizontal bar fixed to the top of the viewport.
+On larger screens, the navigation links will be displayed inline.
+On smaller screens (mobiles and tablets), the navigation links will collapse into a hamburger menu icon that expands when clicked.
+The hover effect will subtly change the background color of the links when the cursor hovers over them.

-**Full Code:**
+## Full Code

 ```html
 <!DOCTYPE html>